When entering first grade, your child should be able to count to 100 by ones (1, 2, 3, 4…) and tens (10, 20, 30, 40…).

 View worksheetDuring fourth grade, your child will learn to interpret information from charts, graphs, diagrams, time lines, animations and interactive Web pages, and explain how that information helps them understand a text.

-View worksheetWhen entering kindergarten, your child should be able to recognize and name some lowercase letters, especially those in your child’s name.
+View worksheetWhen entering fourth grade, your child should be able to easily add and subtract within 1,000.

 View worksheetDuring first grade, your child will learn that addition and subtraction are closely related.
 For example, your child will solve the problem 10 — 2 = ? by understanding that 8 + 2 = 10.